bokeh/bokeh/sphinx/source/docs/user_guide/webgl.rst

 -------

 Only a subset of Bokeh's objects are capable of rendering in WebGL.
-Currently supported are the circle and line glyphs, and all markers supported by ``scatter()`` (asterisk, circle, square, diamond, triangle, inverted_triangle, cross, circle_cross, square_cross, diamond_cross, x, square_x, circle_x).
+Currently supported are the circle and line glyphs, and most markers supported by ``scatter()`` (asterisk, circle, square, diamond, triangle, inverted_triangle, cross, circle_cross, square_cross, diamond_cross, x, square_x, circle_x).
 You can safely combine multiple glyphs in a plot, even if some are rendered in WebGL, and some are not.

 The performance improvements when using WebGL varies per situation.
 Due to overhead in some places of BokehJS, we can currently not benefit